2023 Most Popular Journalism Associate Degree Schools

 Women make up 69% of the journalism majors at the school.

 The in-demand associate degree programs at Onondaga Community College helped the school earn the #2 place on this year’s ranking of the most popular journalism schools in the United States.
-Located in the suburb of Syracuse, OCC is a public college with a moderately-sized student population.
+Located in the large suburb of Syracuse, OCC is a public school with a medium-sized student population.

 About 20% of the students majoring in journalism at the school are women while 80% are male.